DePaula-uondemand/depaula-contrib-ur20fbc-eip/README.md

-# node-red-contrib-pccc
+# depaula-contrib-ur20fbc-eip

-A Node-RED node to interact with some Allen-Bradley PLCs using PCCC protocol.
+A Node-RED node to interact with UR20-FBC-EIP with Ethernet/IP Protocol.
-Based on the awesome work of [plcpeople/nodepccc](https://github.com/plcpeople/nodepccc).
+Based on the awesome work of [plcpeople/depaula_eip](https://github.com/plcpeople/depaula_eip).

 ## Installing